-Workforce Industry TrainingIn parternship with the Nuclear Power Institute (NPI) and the Texas Engineering Expermentation at Texas A&M UniversityThis program is for high school students who have an interest in expanding their knowledge and understanding and /or careers in science, technology, engineering and mathematics (STEM).
-More specifically, the program is designed for mentoring and encouragement to prepare students for STEM-rich programs at universities, two year technical colleges, and technical certificate programs.
-By participating in WIT, students gain exposure to higher education and career opportunities while building the confidence to consider further STEM education.
-While the founding emphasis is based on nuclear energy and technology applications, the program is broadly open to all aspects of STEM applications.What do WIT participants at Granbury High School do?
+Workforce Industry TrainingNPI’s Workforce Industry Training (WIT) program is for high school students who are interested in expanding their knowledge and understanding of careers in STEM.
+More specifically, the purpose of WIT is to mentor, encourage, and prepare students for STEM-rich programs at universities, two-year technical colleges, and technician certificate programs.
+By participating in WIT, students gain exposure to higher education and career opportunities through a series of six funded field trips per year while building the confidence to consider further STEM education.
+This confidence comes from the knowledge and familiarity students gain from their WIT experiences.
+During the 2019-2020 academic year, the WIT program grew from availability in 18 to 30 Texas high schools – reaching over 1,900 students.
+Next year, our goal is to grow into more schools and reach more Texas students.What do WIT participants at Granbury High School do?

 Achiving Together with Optimistic Mentoring (ATOM)